AUGSpeed/HRE-Repository/README.md

 Navigate to `FPS` and change the value to whatever you desire.
 I recommend using a factor of whatever your screen's refresh rate is at.
 So, for a 120hz screen, use 60, 120, or 240.
 To prevent screen tears, use your GPU's inbuilt profile selctor for Fallout 4 to use Fast V-Sync.
+To configure the amount of shadows that ShadowBoostFO4 occludes, you can bring up the menu with the `F12` Key.